rchavarria/twitterise/linux-install-notes.md

 ### The twitter app must have write permissions

 Do not forget to grant write permissions to your twitter app.
+If you generated tokens and secrets before, you need to regenerate them.

 ## Configure Twitterise params